-Teaching And Learning Explored
+Teaching and Learning Explored Series For Parents

 The AIS Teaching and Learning Explored Series of Parent Workshops is an initiative that was introduced in 2015 with the aim of giving our parents a deeper understanding into the teaching and learning philosophies of the school.
 They are designed to explain why certain concepts and subjects are taught in a particular way and how this fits into the wider curriculums that we follow, and also, importantly, to provide parents with the tools to support this learning at home.
 These are very practical sessions, with a great deal of parent engagement and interactions.